macdoum1/Etsy-InfiniSearch/README.md

 <b>Features</b>
 -----
-1. Allows user to search for items using Etsy Search API
+1. Allows user to search for listings using Etsy Search API
+2. Listings include listing title and image
+3. Images are loaded and cached asynchronously
-2. Displays lists in a UICollectionView with custom UICollectionViewCells
+4. Displays listings in a UICollectionView with custom UICollectionViewCells
-3. UICollectionView is infinitely scrolling with a loading indicator when loading more listings
+5. UICollectionView is infinitely scrolling with a loading indicator when loading more listings
-4. Sorting options include Most Recent, Highest Price, Lowest Price, and Highest Score
+6. Sorting options include Most Recent, Highest Price, Lowest Price, and Highest Score

 <b>Screenshots</b>
 -----